 It will move from the self-talk of: I’m afraid, I’m excited, I feel ill – to: why do I feel this way?
 What is going on?
 What does this mean?
 What should I be doing based on this information?

 Then you will take that information and use it to override your hard-wired emotional expression.

-Risk management is the key to successful traders and a thriving ecosystem
+Risk management is the key to successful crypto trading

-All markets have risk, some more than others.
-Unregulated, speculative products that trade seamlessly across many regulatory, national and legal boundaries are in a league all their own.
+All markets have risks, some more than others.
+Unregulated, speculative products that trade seamlessly across many regulatory, national, and legal boundaries are in a league all their own.

 Clients also get exclusive access to the Bitvo Cash Card and the Bitvo Same Day Guarantee.